YvosOnTheHub/LabNetApp/Kubernetes_v4/Addendum/Addenda09/README.md

 In order to simplify the use of this lab, I went for the lazy (easy) way for the following reasons:

-- You will not need to need to custom Trident to include the Docker secret if you plan on upgrading
+- You will not need to custom Trident to include the Docker secret if you plan on upgrading
 - If you scale out the cluster, the Docker images will already be present on the new node (otherwise, you may get problems with DaemonSets)
 - No need to create a secret in every single one of the namespaces you may use